Privacy, Terms and Conditions

 Market Hub (Banca IMI SpA)

 The Firm will be making Pillar 3 disclosures at least annually.
-The disclosures will be as at the Accounting Reference Date (“ARD”).
+The disclosures are as at the Accounting Reference Date which is the last day of the calendar year and any figures included in this document will be based on the audited accounts as at that date.

 The information contained in this document has not been audited by the Firm’s external auditors, as this is not a requirement, and does not constitute any form of financial statement and must not be relied upon in making any judgement on the Firm.